AdibaNoor/AdibaNoor/README.md

 - 👋 Hi, I’m @AdibaNoor
 - 👀 I’m interested in coding and designing
 - 🌱 I’m currently learning python , django and kotlin
-- 💞️ I’m looking to collaborate on projects which can help me learn alot.
+- 💞️ I’m looking to collaborate on projects which can help me learn and also give me a good experience .
 - 📫 How to reach me ...

 <!---